danielwbeebe/General-V-Diplomat/README.md

 General Versus Diplomat' is a turn-based game between 2 players, a 'General' and a 'Diplomat'.

 The game board includes 6 continents: (top row) North America, Europe, Asia; and (bottom row)  South America, Africa, Australia.
-Below the continents are 3 boxes: "Status", "Turn", and "World"
+To the right of the continents are 2 boxes: "Turn" and "Status".

-The game begins with the general and diplomat alternating in choosing their continents.
-Who chooses first is random.
+The game begins with the General and Diplomat alternating in choosing their continents.
 Each player will control 3 continents at the start.

-After the continents are assigned, the game play begins.
-The general 'attacks' a continent for his turn.
-The diplomat 'negotiates' with a continent for his turn.
+After the continents are selected, the game play begins.
+The General 'attacks' a continent for his turn.
+The Diplomat 'negotiates' with a continent for his turn.
 A player can attack or negotiate with any continent, regardless of location.
 There is a 50% chance of success.
 Success means that the player now controls a new continent.
 Failure means that the player loses a continent.
 Skipping turns is not allowed.

 The "Turn" box declares whose turn it is.
-The "Status" box tells the players what just happened, i.e. whether the last player's move succeeded or failed.
+The "Status" box tells whether the last player's move succeeded or failed.

 A player wins by controlling all 6 continents.
 If the General controls all of the continents, the world will be at war.
 If the Diplomat controls all of the continents, the world will be at peace.